 Patricia A. Verfuerth has been our vice president of operations since 1997 and served as corporate secretary of our company from 1998 through mid-2003.
 Ms. Verfuerth is currently on leave.
 She was employed by Lights of America, Inc., a manufacturer and distributor of compact fluorescent lighting technology, from 1991 to 1997.
 At Lights of America, Inc., Ms. Verfuerth was responsible for recruiting and training of staff and as liaison to investor-owned utilities for their residential demand side management initiatives.
 From 1989 to 1992, she was operations manager for Energy 2000/Virtus Corp, a solar heating and energy efficient lighting business.
-She is married to our president and chief executive officer, Neal R. Verfuerth.
+She is married to our chief executive officer, Neal R. Verfuerth.

-John H. Scribante has been our senior vice president of business development since 2007.
+John H. Scribante became president of a newly-formed division of our company called Orion Technology Ventures on August 27, 2009, after serving as our senior vice president of business development since 2007.
 Mr. Scribante served as our vice president of sales from 2004 until 2007.
 Prior to joining our company, Mr. Scribante co-founded and served as chief executive officer of Xe Energy, LLC, a distribution company that specialized in marketing energy reduction technologies, from 2003 to 2004.
 From 1996 to 2003, he co-founded and served as president of Innovize, LLC, a company that provided outsourcing services to mid-market manufacturing companies.